phobos2077/Fallout2_Restoration_Project/README.md

 1. See `mods/rpu.ini` for various settings that can be configured.

 **Notes:**
-1. RPU does not _require_ starting a new game.
+1. RPU can be installed on top of RP 2.3.3.
+That does not _require_ starting a new game.
 However, if you continue with a save from an older version, you won't see some of the fixes in the areas that you've already visited.
 1. If you made any changes to `ddraw.ini`, these changes will be lost when you overwrite that file.
 If you want to preserve them, make sure to make a backup copy and then transfer the settings manually to the new `ddraw.ini`.
 1. [Party Orders](https://github.com/BGforgeNet/fallout2-party-orders) mod can be downloaded separately.